I currently offer doggy daycare (in addition to overnight boarding)! We would be happy to keep your pup entertained while you are away for the day.

 12) Did you mention his/her age?
 How old is he/she?

 13) How is he/she around children?
-I don’t have children and I occasionally have friends stop by with theirs.
+I do not have children and I occasionally have friends stop by with theirs.
 (Again...
 I can manage.
-I just like to know what I'm expecting.)
+I just like to know what I am expecting.)

 14) Is there any food or treats he/she cannot have?
 I often use fresh chicken broth to entice everyone to eat in a timely fashion.
-Would that be ok?
-(Side note… I don’t give rawhides as a rule… generally even when they are brought as a treat.
-They can be too dangerous on the digestive tract.
+Would that be ok if needed?
+(Side note… I do not give rawhides as a rule… generally, even when they are brought as a treat.
+They can be too dangerous on the digestive tract.)

-15) This will probably sound like a silly question and rest assured… it has come from a lesson as all of the above questions… Can he/she open doors?
+16) This will probably sound like a silly question and rest assured… it has come from a lesson as all of the above questions… Can he/she open doors?
 (I do have french door handles throughout.
 Even little dogs can be quite wily sometimes.)

 All that is needed for a stay is: